Gangjiang1/Gangjiang1.github.io/_pages/about.md

 ## 🎉 News

 📢 Feb.
-2026 – I will be attending *ASHRAE Winter Conference* in Las Vegas, NV!
-See you soon~
+2026 – I’m excited to attend the ASHRAE Winter Conference in Las Vegas, NV!
+Looking forward to connecting with you there! 🌆
+I’ll be giving two presentations:
+(1) Large language models for automated building energy modeling (invited talk) (2) Real-world applications of the EPlus-LLM Platform (paper session)

+🎤 Aug.
+2025 – Online talk on BuildNext: **Toward Automated Building Energy Modeling with Large Language Models** [Slides](/files/Gang_LLM_ABEM_Slides.pdf)

 🎤 Aug.
 2025 – I was invited to give a speech at *ASHRAE CIDCO Conference* in Denver, CO!
 Topic: **Automating Building Energy Modeling from Natural Language** [Slides](/files/2025-cidco-ABEM_NLP.pptx)